Laura6826/computer_infrastructure_assignments/README.md

 1. *Create a GitHub Actions Workflow: In your repository, create a folder called .github/workflows/ (if it doesn't already exist).
 Inside this folder, create a file called weather-data.yml.
 This file will define the GitHub Actions workflow.*

 This part of the task could be complete in GitHub Codespaces using the terminal,

 ![Creating new folders on GitHub Codespaces](images\project2.JPG) or directly on Visual Studio Code.

 ![Creating new folders using VS Code](images\project3.JPG)

-2. *Run Daily at 10am: Use the schedule event with cron to set the script to run once a day at 10am.
+2. *Run Daily at 10am: Use the schedule event with 'cron' to set the script to run once a day at 10am.
 Include also the workflow_dispatch event so you can test the workflow.*

 - Originally, weather_data.yml, was created within `.github\workflows` to run the script `weather.py` at 10am (originally called `project.py`).
 ![prject.py](images\project4.JPG)